 This is the story of Marshal Dan Troop of Laramie, Wyoming, and his Deputy Johnny McKay, an orphan Troop took under his wing.
 In the second season, Lily Merrill opens The Birdcage Saloon, ...

 Ches Ryan, running from a bank robbery, comes upon a cabin with two children suffering from a plague.
 With Troop about to catch up, he stays to help but Troop gets sick too.
 He must now decide what's...

 Marshal Earp keeps the law, first in Kansas and later in Arizona, using his over-sized pistols and a variety of sidekicks.
 Most of the saga is based loosely on fact, with historical badguys...
 See full summary »

-Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts and Rocky Mountains.
+Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts, and Rocky Mountains.
 The first treks were led by gruff, ...
 See full summary »

 Bret and Bart Maverick (and in later seasons, their English cousin, Beau) are well dressed gamblers who migrate from town to town always looking for a good game.
-Poker (5 card draw) is ...
+Poker (five-card draw) is ...
 See full summary »

 5 of 6 people found this review helpful.